Seosan: Transportation

 Seosan is served by Express and Intercity buses.
 Under optimal conditions, Express buses can reach Seoul's Gangnam Terminal in approximately 90 minutes, but can take up to 2.5 hours in the event of heavy traffic.
 Express buses to Seoul's Gangnam Terminal depart every half-hour, while intercity buses to other locations depart every hour.

 Seosan does not have a railway station; the nearest station is Hongseong Station, on the Janghang Line, approximately 40 km south of Seosan.

 A number of local buses serve the Seosan-Haemi area, with a fare between 960 and 1450 won.

+Sport

+Seosan Baseball Stadium, the second team stadium of the Hanwha Eagles, has been built in Seosan Techno Valley, allowing the people of Seosan to enjoy professional baseball.
+The distance from Daejeon to Seosan is 1 hour and 30 minutes, but it is a welcome addition for the second team players who have been training without a second team stadium.

+Previously, there was a national league football club, Seosan Citizens, founded in 2002, but it was disbanded in the 2008 budget and replaced by Seosan FC, an amateur football club founded in 1981.